-CPU percent usage data between New Relic APM and New Relic Infrastructure seems contradictory, or your CPU usage exceeds 100%.
+CPU percent usage data between APM and Infrastructure seems contradictory, or your CPU usage exceeds 100%.

-CPU usage data for New Relic APM is different than CPU usage data for New Relic Infrastructure.
+CPU usage data for APM is different than CPU usage data for Infrastructure.

 - In APM, CPU percent usage measures aggregate usage of all instances of an application or service on a given server.